 - Anna Williamson has worn her Oak jeans on GMTV, and ToonAttik, and she opened the Oak store in Hatfield shopping centre.

 - Actor Jan Uddin ensured he packed a couple of pairs of his favourite Oak Jeans when filming in the desert for Black Gold, also starring Antonia Banderas.
-Jan, who has graced our UK screens in Eastenders, and Brit flick Shank, teamed his black skinnies ‘London’ with a long sleeved white t-shirt, with cross motif, designed by Spyce Tees.
+Jan, who has graced our UK screens in Eastenders, and Brit flick Shank, teamed his black skinnies ‘London’ with a long sleeved white t-shirt, with cross motif, designed by Spyce Tees (another client of Portal PR).

 - Model-actress-presenter, Oreke Mosheshe sported her indigo Oak Jeans on her birthday in South Kensington’s popular fashion venue, The Collection.